Aravind6023/Student-List-Coding-Assignment/client/README.md

 This document provides an overview of the frontend components used in the project.

+- **Tech Stack :**
+  - `React`: JavaScript library for building user interfaces.
+  - `TypeScript`: Superset of JavaScript with static typing for enhanced development.
+  - `react-hook-form`: Library for managing forms in React with validation support.
+  - `Material UI`: React component library for UI design with pre-styled components.
+  - `SCSS`: Syntactically Awesome Style Sheets for styling components.

 ## 1) CustomButton Component

 - **Description:** Functional component for rendering a customized MUI Button.